dstackai/dstack/docs/workflows.md

 #### Curl

-The `curl` provider downloads a file by a URL.
+The `curl` `Provider` downloads a file by a URL.

-Here's the parameters supported by the provider:
+Here's the supported parameters:

 | Parameter     | Required | Description                     |
 |---------------|----------|---------------------------------|